Parents/Prospective Students FAQs

 Opportunities like community service learning and leadership and study abroad give students the chance to make a difference in the community and gain academic credit while increasing their marketability in our global economy.
 You can find more information at the Center of Community Learning and Leadership and the Study Abroad office.

 Generally it is best for a student to start the job search process earlier rather than later.
 It is accepted that the average time it takes to find full-time employment ranges from about three to six months.
-Students can start their job search through our 24/7 online job database at SpartaJobs, but are also encouraged to pursue other avenues such as job fairs, informational interviewing, and networking events.
-We are also excited to offer a brand new service to students and alumni, SJSU Spartan Staffing, which will extend even more job opportunities to students and alumni members.
+Students can start their job search through our 24/7 online job database, SJSU Handshake, but are also encouraged to pursue other avenues such as job fairs, informational interviewing, and networking events.

 Questions surrounding salary are one of the most frequently asked questions in the job search process.
 On the recommendation of our professional staff, the Career Center lists salary, job, and career information websites that detail aspects of average salaries based on industry and major.
 In addition, please refer to the Career Center Salary Survey which examines salaries for San José State University students specifically.